Navigation » List of Schools » Prince George Community College » Biology » Bio 2050 – Anatomy and Physiology » Spring 2021 » Neurophysiology

 Question #3

-A opening of chemically gated calcium channels and diffusion of calcium into the synaptic knob.
+B opening of voltage-gated calcium channels and diffusion of calcium into the synaptic knob.

-B opening of chemically gated calcium channels and diffusion of calcium out of the synaptic knob to the interstitial fluid.
+C opening of voltage-gated calcium channels and diffusion of calcium out of the synaptic knob to the interstitial fluid.

 D closure of voltage-gated calcium channels in the synaptic knob membrane.

-E opening of voltage-gated calcium channels and diffusion of calcium out of the synaptic knob to the interstitial fluid.
+E opening of chemically gated calcium channels and diffusion of calcium into the synaptic knob.

 Question #4